Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ### Phylogenetic Signal Testing

 When considering Dinosauria as a whole, both fourth trochanter position and body mass showed a significant phylogenetic signal; closely related species resembled each other more than expected by chance with regard to fourth trochanter position, and less than would be expected with regard to body mass.
 Thus, we can infer that body mass is fairly unstable within Dinosauria, while fourth trochanter position is considerably more conservative.
+This also indicates that the two traits are not causally linked; if body mass drove migration of the fourth trochanter, they would show the same phylogenetic trend.

 However, a different result was found when examining Saurischia and Ornithischia separately.
 In both clades, fourth trochanter position was not found to have a significant phylogenetic signal.
 This confirms the hypothesis that ornithischian and saurischian fourth trochanter positions display sustained differences; since a phylogenetic signal for fourth trochanter position is found in Dinosauria as a whole but not in either constituent subclade, the phylogenetic signal must represent differences between the subclades.